tzolov/geode-dashboard/statistics-to-grafana/README.md

    --geodeMemberName=server2
    --archiveFile=server2_StatisticsArchiveFile.gfs
 ```
-Note that the statistics from both files is loaded in the same database: `GeodeArchive` under two different `archiveMember` tags: `server1` and `server2`.
+> Note that the statistics from both files is loaded in the same database: `GeodeArchive`!
+> The `archiveMember` meta-tags (`server1` and `server2`) is used to distinct both series.
+> Use [Grafana Templating](http://docs.grafana.org/reference/templating/) to define multi-select query variables for
+> the `archiveMember` meta-atag (e.g. `show tag values with key="archiveMember"`).
+This allow mixing and matching measurments
+> from different archive files.

 Complete list of statistics-to-grafana parameters: